mammuth/ha-fritzbox-tools/README.md

   username: "home-assistant"
   password: "yourfritzboxpassword"
   homeassistant_ip: "192.168.178.42"  # Optional.
 Needed if you want to control port forwardings for the device running HomeAssistant
+  profile_on: "Standard"  # Optional.
+Needed if you want to switch between device profiles ("Zugangsprofile")
+  profile_off: "Gesperrt"  # Optional.
+Needed if you want to switch between device profiles ("Zugangsprofile")
 ```

 **Port forwardings**